Editor Interface Navigation

 The canvas is your main workspace in NappAI.
-From here you can add components, test your automations, and manage your projects.
-This guide details each element of the interface.
+From here, you can add components, test your automations, and manage your projects.
+This guide details each of the interface elements.

 The Main Toolbar